kosperera/articles/2012-02-14-js-dom-manipulation-library.md

 > **Note**
 >
-> jQuery's module identifier is `jQuery` and the `$` is the short-hand for it, an alias.
+> jQuery's module identifier is `jQuery`, and `$` is the short-hand for it, an alias.
 I can call `noConflict` and jQuery will restore the previous module for me, say, a variant of jQuery from the multiverse that is been used alongside.

-This may be difficult.
-I'll come back later.

 [airbnb-style-guide]: https://github.com/airbnb/javascript/tree/es5-deprecated/es5
 [airbnb-style-guide-modules]: https://github.com/airbnb/javascript/tree/es5-deprecated/es5#modules